Julia-Wagner/furry-friends/README.md

 The link to my live site is: [Furry Friends Shelter](https://julia-wagner.github.io/furry-friends/)

 ## **Credits**
+### **Content**
+- I adapted my hamburger menu from a video with the according [Codepen](https://codepen.io/kevinpowell/pen/jxppmr) from Kevin Powell.
+- To test my website I signed up for a free trial on [BrowserStack](https://www.browserstack.com/).

+### **Media and Design**
 - The images used for the website are taken from [unsplash.com](https://unsplash.com/) and compressed using [tinypng.com](https://tinypng.com/).
 Some images of dogs are my own pictures.
-- To test my website I signed up for a free trial on [BrowserStack](https://www.browserstack.com/).
+- I used [Balsamiq](https://balsamiq.com/) to create Wireframes.
+- With [coolors.co](https://coolors.co/) I created a color scheme and used [contrast-grid.eightshapes.com](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%2383a603%0D%0A%231b4001%0D%0A%23f0deb4%0D%0A%23f6f7eb%0D%0A%23001e1d&es-color-form__tile-size=regular&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18&es-color-form__show-contrast=dnp) to check the contrast and possible color combinations.
+- [fontpair.co](https://www.fontpair.co/) was used to get inspiration for font pairings, the fonts were downloaded from [Google Fonts](https://fonts.google.com/).